VirtuosoJoel/RubyExcel/README.md

 excelwb = rubywb.get_workbook( excel )
 excelwb = rubywb.get_workbook

+#Adds a leading single quote to any Strings with a leading Equals sign.
+#This should prevent Excel from throwing Exceptions about invalid data such as "==".
+rubywb.disable_formulas!

 #Drop data into an Excel Sheet
 #Note: The optional 2nd argument lets you give it an Excel sheet to use
 rubywb.dump_to_sheet( rubywb.sheets(1).to_a )